uktrade/platform-tools/migration-tools/README.md

 # Migration tools

+## Requirements

-You will need to log into cf cli - the scripts pick up the access key in ~/.cf/config
+You will need to log into [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/) - the scripts pick up the access key in ~/.cf/config.json

+## Using the tools

 get-ci-conf.py - combines the ci-pipeline-config yaml files based on the namespace field: ci-conf.yaml is the outputi
 get-paas-config.py - retrieves paas data; output is in ci-conf.yaml